GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - `Cache` which defines how many tiles are loaded and kept in ready state (default 100, affects memory usage and smooth movement)
     - `Depth` level defines how many subtrees are processed (default 4)
   - Consider adjusting LOD settings to improve performance and memory usage

+- Special notes about `IFC Viewer`:
+  - It supports metadata picking, similar to glTF based viewers
+  - It also provides live control to show exploded view of the model

 - Special notes about `USD Viewer`:
   - As of three.js `v0.184.0` it supports USD, USDA, USDC and USDZ